UrsSchmidt/aquila/README.md

     # code
 )
 ```
-There can be 0..n case parts and if not needed, the default part can be omitted.
+There can be 0..n `case` parts and if not needed, the `default` part can be omitted.

 ### Loop statements

-Loop statements are written like this:
+`loop` statements are written like this:
 ```
 loop (
     # code